Master of Science in Education — Counseling, Clinical Mental Health Track Online

 • Demonstrate awareness of Research Ethics in one’s work as to the role of an IRB and why it is needed to carry out human research how participants are protected necessary parts and meaning of an informed consent.

-Duration: 7 weeks
+Duration: 7 Weeks weeks

 Credit Hours: 3

-Duration: 7 weeks
+Duration: 7 Weeks weeks

 Credit Hours: 3

 Assessment and intervention techniques with individuals and families in which one or more other family members is chemically dependent.
 Provides an overview of the process of addiction, treatment and recovery approaches, relapse prevention, developmental issues related to addiction and treatment and prevention planning in regard to addiction.
 Specific techniques to intervene with spouses of alcoholics, children of alcoholics (minor children and/or adults) and extended family members are included.
-Also reviews the impact of other addictive behaviors on the family.
+Also reviews the impact of other addictive behaviors on the family."

-Duration: 7 weeks
+Duration: 7 Weeks weeks

 Credit Hours: 3